rrd108/rBruteForce/README.md

 ## Reporting Issues

-If you have a problem with rBruteForce please drop me a mail rrd@1108.cc
+If you have a problem with rBruteForce please report [here](https://github.com/rrd108/rBruteForce/issues)

 # Documentation